cosmos/cosmos-sdk/docs/concepts/tx-lifecycle.md

 The `DeliverTx` ABCI function defined in [`baseapp`](./baseapp.md) does the bulk of the state change work: it is run for each transaction in the block in sequential order as committed to during consensus.
 Under the hood, `DeliverTx` is almost identical to `CheckTx` but calls the [`runTx`](./baseapp.md#runtx-and-runmsgs) function in deliver mode instead of check mode.
 Instead of using their `checkState` or `queryState`, full-nodes select a new copy, `deliverState`, to deliver `Tx`:

 * **Decoding:** Since `DeliverTx` is an ABCI call, `Tx` is received in the encoded `[]byte` form.
 Nodes first unmarshal the transaction, then call `runTx` in `runTxModeDeliver`, which is very similar to `CheckTx` but also executes and writes state changes.
 * **Checks:** Full-nodes call `validateBasicMsgs` and the `AnteHandler` again.
 This second check happens because they may not have seen the same transactions during the Addition to Mempool stage and a malicious proposer may have included invalid ones.
-One difference here is that the `AnteHandler` will not compare `gas-prices` to the node's `min-gas-prices`since that value is local to each node.
+One difference here is that the `AnteHandler` will not compare `gas-prices` to the node's `min-gas-prices`since that value is local to each node - differing values across nodes would yield nondeterministic results.
 * **Route and Handler:** While `CheckTx` would have exited, `DeliverTx` continues to run [`runMsgs`](./baseapp.md#runtx-and-runmsgs) to fully execute each `Msg` within the transaction.
 Since the transaction may have messages from different modules, `baseapp` needs to know which module to find the appropriate Handler.
 Thus, the [`Route`](./msg-tx.md#route) function is called to retrieve the route name and find the `Handler` within the module.
 >>>>>>> links and minor changes
 * **Handler:** The `Handler`, a step up from `AnteHandler`, is responsible for executing each message's actions and causes state changes to persist in `deliverTxState`.
 It is defined within a `Msg`'s module and writes to the appropriate stores within the module.